If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

-There have been a number of high-profile ‘book direct’ campaigns over the last few years, orchestrated in response to OTAs, which typically take between 15 and 30 per cent of a guest’s booking fee and chew into hotels’ profit margins at an almost unsustainable rate.
+There have been a number of high-profile ‘book direct’ campaigns over the last few years, orchestrated in response to OTAs, which typically take 15–30% of a guest’s booking fee and chew into hotels’ profit margins at an almost unsustainable rate.

 Airbnb is harder to combat, mostly because there aren’t sufficient government regulations in place to manage how and where its host houses operate.
 Many travellers view Airbnbs as more authentic than hotels – they’re normally also cheaper.